 Troubleshooting network issues can be frustrating!

-If you need more help solving computer speed issues, please be sure to contact Fastech Solutions for more assistance.
+If you need more help solving computer and internet speed issues, please be sure to contact Fastech Solutions for more assistance.